 Disruptive and innovative mindsets?
 That’s what Catherine and Brett go for!
 Get Staffed Up’s co-founder and attorney, Brett Trembly, had the opportunity to speak at the Business Vitality podcast, hosted by Catherine Cantey.
 Catherine Cantey is a Master Certified Stakeholder-centered coach, supporting CEOs and business leaders to think differently for bigger results.
 She offers international assistance and people development to organizations by using her unique processes.
-She has spent over a decade in corporate board rooms, where everyone is learning what is working and what is not.
-As well as how to deliver the communication to the front line to manage processes better.
+She has spent over a decade in corporate board rooms, where everyone learns what is working and what is not.
+As well as how to deliver communication to the front line to manage processes better.

 Listen to the full Business Vitality Podcast episode HERE.